mihirchronicles/mihirchronicles.github.io/content/notes/on-mental-models.md

 Stick to what you know and know your limitations.
 Even the most famous icons were self-aware of that.

 > I’m no genius.
-I’m smart in spots—but I stay around those spots. — Tom Watson Sr., Founder of IBM
+I’m smart in spots-but I stay around those spots. - Tom Watson Sr., Founder of IBM

-> I consider that a man’s brain originally is like a little empty attic, and you have to stock it with such furniture as you choose. — Sherlock Holmes
+> I consider that a man’s brain originally is like a little empty attic, and you have to stock it with such furniture as you choose. - Sherlock Holmes

 > The first thing to notice about specific knowledge is that you can’t be trained for it… [it’s] found much more by pursuing your innate talents, your genuine curiosity, and your passion… [it’s’] the knowledge that you care about.
 Especially if you’re later in life, let’s say your post 20, 21, 22, you almost don’t get to choose which specific knowledge you have.
-Rather, you get to look at what you have already built by that point in time, and then you can build on top of it. — Naval Ravikant
+Rather, you get to look at what you have already built by that point in time, and then you can build on top of it. - Naval Ravikant

 Your circle of competence is the subject area that matches your skills and expertise.
 But, many of us feel that our circle of competency is bigger than it actually is.
 Overconfidence starts leading us in a wrong direction.
 Reading a few set of books does not make someone a doctor or a lawyer.
 Those expertise come from decade of studies and practical experiences.
 It cannot be developed overnight by quickly jumping from one circle to another.